-Come down to the Regional Justice Center at 200 Lewis Ave in Las Vegas at 8:45 a.m. and stand strong with other ESA supporters for an early rally before going upstairs to view the Supreme Court oral arguments.
+Head down to the Regional Justice Center at 200 Lewis Ave in Las Vegas and stand strong with other ESA supporters for an early rally before going upstairs to view the Supreme Court oral arguments.

-- The Regional Justice Center prohibits any show of support or opposition in the building: No shirts, hats, accessories or other apparel showing support will be allowed inside.
-Rally signs must remain outside.
+- The Regional Justice Center prohibits any show of support or opposition in the building.
+So while we encourage everyone to show their support on the courthouse steps, no shirts, hats, accessories or other apparel showing support will be allowed inside.
+(Rally signs must also remain outside.)

 - The Supreme Court courtroom is a professional setting and attendees are encouraged to dress accordingly: Shirts and shoes are required.
 Hats must be removed before entering court.
 No tank tops or shorts.

 - No cell phones allowed in the Supreme Court courtroom.
-You will be required to leave your cell phones with the marshal before entering the courtroom.
+You will be required to leave your cellphones with the marshal before entering.